This article was updated on the 19th August 2019.

 Figure 1.
 STM tip

-Due to the remarkable detail and STM can give about the surface of a material, they are very useful for studying friction, surface roughness, defects and surface reactions in materials like catalysts.
+Due to the remarkable detail STM can discern about the surface of a material, they are very useful for studying friction, surface roughness, defects, and surface reactions in materials like catalysts.
 STMs are also very important tools in research surrounding semiconductors and microelectronics.

 In addition to this, they can be used for lithography, where individual electrons are tunneled onto a layer of photoresist.
 This allows for more control over previously established methods like electron beam lithography.
 These sorts of techniques are not limited to electrons, with STM finding application in the deposition of metal atoms such as gold and tungsten, used in the fabrication of nanodevices.

 Researchers at Cornell University have also demonstrated that it is possible to use STM principles to rotate individual molecules in a sample by applying an appropriate voltage.
 This could be used as a means of data storage in electrical circuits or chips down to molecular precision.